Red Clay State Historic Park: Post-removal

-State park history and events
+State Park history and events

-In the late 1950s, an effort arose, spearheaded by a number of local historians, to preserve the land of the Red Clay Council Ground, then private land, and turn it into a state park.
-Local historian James F. Corn purchased 150 acres of the property on June 15, 1964, and five months later, the Cherokee-Red Clay Association was incorporated.
+In the late 1950s, an effort arose, spearheaded by some local historians, to preserve the land of the Red Clay Council Grounds, then private land, and turn it into a state park.
+Local historian James F. Corn purchased 150 acres of the property on June 15, 1964, and six months later, the Cherokee-Red Clay Association was incorporated.
 In January 1970, Corn reached an agreement with the Bradley County Quarterly Court for them to purchase the land for the purpose of developing it into a tourist attraction.
-Shortly thereafter, Bill Jenkins, then the Commissioner of the Tennessee Department of Conservation, worked with then-Governor Winfield Dunn to appropriate funds for the establishment of the state park.
+The following year, Bill Jenkins, then the Commissioner of the Tennessee Department of Conservation who later became a congressman, began working with then-Governor Winfield Dunn to appropriate funds for the establishment of the state park.
+The Red Clay Council Grounds were added to the National Register of Historic Places (NRHP) on September 14, 1972, and the following month, the preliminary planning study for the park was completed.
 A series of archaeological excavations of the site took place between 1973 and 1975 and uncovered a small number of artifacts, but failed to determine the location of the council house.
-The Red Clay Council Grounds were added to the National Register of Historic Places (NRHP) on September 14, 1972, and the state of Tennessee purchased the land for the park in 1974.
-A dedication for the park took place on May 8, 1976, in a ceremony attended by members of the Eastern Band of Cherokee Indians and local and state leaders.
-Groundbreaking for the park occurred on April 26, 1978, and Red Clay State Park opened to the public on September 28, 1979.
+The state of Tennessee purchased most of the land for the park on September 27, 1974, with an additional tract acquired on March 11, 1977.
+A dedication for the park that was organized as part of the United States Bicentennial celebrations took place on May 8, 1976, in a ceremony attended by members of the Eastern Band of Cherokee Indians and local and state leaders.
+Groundbreaking for the park occurred on April 26, 1978, and Red Clay State Historic Park opened to the public on September 28, 1979.
 The southeasternmost 1.11 acre were added to the park on July 2, 1980.